knicker9/knicker9/README.md

 - 👋 Hi, I’m @knicker9
 - 👀 I’m interested in learning and helping others...
-Spcifically trading and business development
+Specifically trading and business development
 - 🌱 I’m currently learning Futures trading
 - 💞️ I’m looking to collaborate on Chat Dev
 - 📫 How to reach me ... mike@wscapitalgroup.com